Free Printable: Low Carb & Keto Food List

 This is not required, but if you want a denser result without air pockets, this can help release some bubbles.

 - Bake.
-Place the keto cheesecake in the oven for about 40-55 minutes.
-(If you are concerned about cracking, see troubleshooting tips below!)
+Place the keto cheesecake in the oven and bake until the center is almost set, but still jiggly.
+(If you are concerned about cracking, see my troubleshooting tips below!)

+Remove it from the oven when it’s still jiggly.
 It will set more as it cools on the counter and then in the fridge overnight.

 Troubleshooting Sugar-Free Cheesecake